apigee/registry/demos/README.md

 This directory contains scripts that demonstrate some possible uses of the Registry API.

-- [atlas.sh](atlas.sh) builds and analyzes a collection of APIs from the [OpenAPI Directory](https://github.com/APIs-guru/openapi-directory), a curated collection of OpenAPI descriptions of public APIs.
+- [openapi.sh](openapi.sh) builds and analyzes a collection of APIs from the [OpenAPI Directory](https://github.com/APIs-guru/openapi-directory), a curated collection of OpenAPI descriptions of public APIs.
 - [disco.sh](disco.sh) builds and analyzes a collection of APIs described by